 Claude Monet was raised on the Normandy coast in Le Havre, where his father sold ships’ provisions.
 He gained a local reputation as a caricaturist while still a teenager, and landscape painter Eugène Boudin invited the budding artist to accompany him as he painted scenes at the local beaches.
-Boudin introduced Monet to plein air (outdoor) painting, which would prove a decisive influence in his career.
+Boudin introduced Monet to plein-air (outdoor) painting, which would prove a decisive influence in his career.

 Monet went to Paris in 1862 to study painting and there befriended fellow students Auguste Renoir, Alfred Sisley, and Frédéric Bazille, who would later form the core group of the original impressionists.
-By the end of the 1860s Monet had largely abandoned ambitious, large-scale figurative painting in favor of smaller, spontaneous landscape works executed en plein air.
+By the end of the 1860s, Monet had largely abandoned ambitious, large-scale figurative painting in favor of smaller, spontaneous landscape works executed en plein air.

 Most of Monet’s paintings from the 1870s depict the landscape in and around the small towns along the Seine.
-Executed outdoors, he employed seemingly spontaneous brushstrokes to capture the ever-changing effects of light and atmosphere.
+Working outdoors, he employed seemingly spontaneous brushstrokes to capture the ever-changing effects of light and atmosphere.
 In the 1880s Monet expanded his motifs, turning his attention both to the Mediterranean and to the rugged vistas along the Normandy coast.
 In the 1890s he undertook a number of paintings produced in series, including pictures of poplars, grainstacks, and Rouen Cathedral; each work captured a specific atmospheric effect and time of day.
 With his reputation as France’s leading landscape painter established and his financial situation secure, the artist turned his attention to the lavish gardens he had constructed at Giverny, eventually creating more than 250 works focused on water lilies.

 Related works by Claude Monet in the National Gallery of Art collection